Wage theft: Contemporary examples

-An Australian example, in 2019 local Celebrity chef George Calombaris admitted to underpaying $7.83 million in wages to 515 employees, which was only discovered after a Fair Work Australia audit revealed the scale of the error following one complaint from an underpaid staff member.
+In 2021, Tyler Technologies paid $3 million to settle claims that it had required some employees to work overtime and had not paid them for that time.

+In 2022, Haro v.
+Kaiser Foundation Hospitals settled.
+After the Haro case was consolidated into a Kaiser staff class action with other wage theft claims, settlement payments by Kaiser totaled over $22 million.
+Kaiser had unsuccessfully invoked PREP Act immunity.
+Employee Haro sued her employer under a California minimum wage statute for failing to compensate her for time spent taking mandated COVID tests, which required her to arrive at work 15 minutes before the start of her shift.
+The court reasoned her claim was not "causally connected to any of [defendant’s] covered countermeasures" because the defendant "could just as easily have implemented the screenings without the requirement that employees show up early.
+In that case, the screening procedures would simply have occurred while employees were on the clock and [plaintiff] would not have a minimum-wage claim."

 Enforcement

 Documentation

 In the United States, the Fair Labor Standards Act (FLSA) requires employers to keep detailed records regarding the identity of workers and hours worked for all workers who are protected under federal minimum wage laws.
 Most states require that employers also provide each worker with documentation every pay period detailing that worker's hours, wages and deductions.
 As of September 2011 Arkansas, Florida, Louisiana, Mississippi, Nebraska, South Dakota, Tennessee and Virginia did not require this documentation.
 A 2008 survey of wage theft from workers in Illinois, New York, and California found that 57% of low wage workers did not receive this required documentation and that workers who were paid in cash or on a weekly rate were more likely to experience wage theft.
 Anecdotal evidence suggests that tip theft, which is a legally complex issue distinct from wage theft and not necessarily under the control of the same laws governing the payment of wages, may also be common in instances where employer record keeping does not comply with the law.